 - the posts published by your brand (owned media)

 - the influencers you are working with (paid media value if you paid them, earned otherwise)

-These metrics allow you to compute global media value to see how much additional reach your campaign brought to your brand, CTR or the ratio of clicks divided by impressions, and global engagement rate to show how Influencers performed on average.
+These metrics allow you to compute global media value to see how much additional reach your campaign brought to your brand, CTR or the ratio of clicks divided by impressions, and global engagement rate show how Influencers performed on average.

-The Golden Rule: Don’t wait until the end to start calculating ROI
+Top tip: Don’t wait until the end to start calculating ROI